julianofirme/envscan/README.md

 - -d: (Optional) Specifies the Discord webhook URL for sending notifications of found secrets (e.g., -d https://discord.com/api/webhooks/your_webhook_id).

 ## Adding Custom Rules
-You can add custom rules by editing the secret-patterns.toml file.
+You can add custom rules by editing the secrets.toml file.
 Each rule must have a description, id, regex, secretGroup, and keywords.

 ## Contributing